St Swithun's, Worcester

 - During the conservation work and afterwards we will provide training apprenticeships and work experience in traditional craft skills and business administration to students and job seeker

-There will also be opportunities to get involved in volunteering, historical research and training.
+Email [email protected] if you would like to know more about the project, or get in touch directly with our Regeneration Team.
 When we relaunch there will an exciting programme of activities, events and performances.
 To keep up to date Follow us on Twitter , Facebook and Instagram.